Motorizing a Robotic Hand

 To control the servos, you will need a hobbyist microprocessor board.
 Boards of this type include all of the circuitry you need to make simple computer projects and program them from your personal computer.
 An ArduinoTM is a popular board that uses Atmel® processors, is easy to program, and has a lot of widely available help resources (see Bibliography).
-The ArduinoTM UNO is one of the most popular boards for getting started (available from Amazon.com).
-You can learn more about Arduinos and how to use them on the Science Buddies Getting Started with Arudino page.
+The ArduinoTM UNO is one of the most popular boards for getting started.
+You can learn more about Arduinos and how to use them on the Science Buddies How to Use an Arduino page.
+You can also purchase the Science Buddies Electronics Kit for Arduino.
 Another good alternative is a board based on the Microchip PIC®.
 One good PIC® board to consider is the SBC44B from Modtronix.com.
 As you get more comfortable programming microprocessors you may find the PIC to be a more capable processor than the Arduino.
 Whichever board you choose, you may find it easiest to connect the servos to your board, write a short test program to activate the servos, and see how they move before you attach the robot hand threads (or other control mechanism) to the servos.
-Free Microsoft Windows® software for programming an ArduinoTM is available on the web and Microchip offers free PIC® programming software on its website at http://www.microchip.com/development-tools.
+Free Microsoft Windows® software for programming an ArduinoTM is available on the web and Microchip offers free PIC® programming software on the at Microchip website.
 Tip: When attaching the threads, you want to have little or no slack but not have them pulled so tight that the fingers of the robot hand are curled.

 Now you are ready to write the code to make the robot hand move the way you want.
 You may have to experiment with different amounts of rotation so that you don't pull the threads too hard.
 Go slowly and try different values until things work.
 Learning a little about pulse width modulation, or PWM, may be helpful.
 A logic analyzer and/or oscilloscope may also be helpful tools for troubleshooting if you have access to them.
 What surprisingly human-like actions can your hand perform?
 Can it play the piano?
 Pick up and sort small items?
 In the end, what fun and useful things will your robot hand be able to do?